ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 ===================

 None.
-As per the CAA specification, the parameter namespace for the CAA "issue" and "issuewild" properties has CA-defined semantics.
-This document merely specifies a recommended semantic for parameters of the names "accounturi" and "validationmethods".
+As per the CAA specification, the parameter namespace for the CAA "issue" and "issuewild" properties has CA-defined semantics and the identifiers within that namespace may be freely and arbitrarily assigned by a CA. This document merely specifies recommended semantics for parameters of the names "accounturi" and "validationmethods", which CAs may choose to adopt.

 --- back